-A flash ADC is a type of analog-to-digital converter shown in below fig.7. that uses a linear voltage ladder and a comparator at each ladder to compare the input voltage with that of successive reference voltages.
-Often these reference ladders are constructed using many resistors.
+A flash ADC is a type of analog-to-digital converter shown in below fig.7.which uses a linear voltage ladder and a comparator at each ladder to compare the input voltage with that of successive reference voltages.
+Often these reference ladders are constructed usingmany resistors.
 The output of these comparators are generally fed into a digital encoder, which converts these inputs into a binary value.
 Flash converters are extremely fast compared to other types of ADCs.

-Figure 7: Schematic of 3-Bit Flash ADC
+Fig 7: 3-Bit Flash ADC